kaguyabot/Kaguya/README.md

 Before building, if you desire to debug or test music functionality, you need to run the `Lavalink.jar` located inside `~KaguyaProjectV2/LavalinkServer`.
 You may also need to have Port 2333 whitelisted in your firewall.

-In order for Kaguya to run, you must configure a MySQL Database, then import the .sqldump file in `KaguyaProjectV2/Resources` into your database.
+In order for Kaguya to run, you must configure a MySQL Database.
+Create one, then navigate to `KaguyaProjectV2/Resources/script.sql` and paste that into a SQL Command Prompt or editor, then execute it.

 Ensure you have a bot to test with.
 Create one [here](https://discord.com/developers/applications).